swcoughlan/ssd-aok-analysis/README.md

 # Next Steps

-streamline the aok_by_county agggregation function so that it does not have to be continusly edited.
+Streamline the aok_by_county agggregation function so that it does not have to be continusly edited.